gaurav-geeky/cybrom_Nodejs/Node.md

 then start from    dfsd     but if not then adds in   current directory.

 # 4. path . parse()
 returns an object whose properties represent significant elements of the path.

+#  5.  path . format.
+returns a path string from an object which is opposite of path parse.